mmmohajer/baseDesign/README.md

 ### [HamburgerIcon](https://github.com/mmmohajer/baseDesign/tree/master/src/components/HamburgerIcon) <br>

 This is a hamburgur icon with a nice animation on click to close and open the icon.
-Available props for this component are: <br>
+Available props of this component are: <br>

 **- onClick**: This is a function type prop, that determines what action must happen as soon as a user clicks on the hamburger icon <br>
 **- onOpenedIconClick**: This is a function type prop, that determines what action must happen as soon as a user clicks on the opened hamburger icon <br>